jaymcaliley/togg/README.md

   <<: *defaults
 ```

-In your Rails application, wrap feature-specific code like this:
+Then, in your Rails application, wrap feature-specific code like this:

 ```ruby